joelnorthrup1/Order-Delay-Predictionv2/README.md

 **2.** Second command line argument -m: It takes the directory of the main folder of the code </br>

 After running this commands, different lookback features will extracted and will merge with internal features.
 (Meging_encoding.py code is commented for just one set of lookback features 3 Months lookback)

+Extracted data will stored as X_train and X_test in current directory